 All goals, outcomes and actions are schoolwide except where indicated.
-It is anticipated that the population of students seeking enrollment will include the following subgroups: approximately 60% unduplicated pupils; 20% students with disabilities; 15% Hispanic pupils; and 70% White pupils.
+It is anticipated that the population of students seeking enrollment will include the following subgroups: 65% unduplicated pupils; 15% students with disabilities; 15% Hispanic pupils; and 70% White pupils.

-GOAL# 1 Thompson Peak Charter will strive to provide a broad course of study for all students from a qualified, appropriately credentialed staff working towards full implementation of the California State Standards in a safe, well-maintained environment.
+GOAL# 1 Long Valley School will strive to provide a broad course of study for all students from a qualified, appropriately credentialed staff working towards full implementation of the California State Standards in a safe, well-maintained environment.

-This goal addresses: Priorities 1, 2, and 7

-EXPEC TED MEAURABLE OUTCOMES Method for Measurement 1A Achieve a 100% of appropriately assigned and credentialed staff.
+This goal This goal addresses: Priorities 1, 2, and 7 EXPECT EXPECTED MEAURABLE OUTCOMES Method for Measurement 1A Achieve a 100% of appropriately assigned and credentialed staff.
 SARC 1B Achieve a 100% level of access to standards aligned materials.
-Report to Board 1C Achieve a percentage of 85% or greater agreement with the statement "My school is generally clean and in good repair.
+Report to Board 1C Achieve a percentage of 85% or greater agreement with "my school is generally clean and in good repair.
 Survey 2A Establish baselines for standards implementation utilizing state suggested rubric for progress in providing professional learning for teaching to the adopted standards and progress in implementing academic standards.
 Survey 2B Establish baselines for standards implementation utilizing state suggested rubric for progress teaching to the adopted academic standards for ELD and progress in implementing policies or programs to support staff in identifying areas where they can improve delivery of instruction.
 Survey 7A Achieve a 100% level of access to a broad course of study for all students.
 SIS 7A Develop power standards, rubrics and effective means of tracking to support mastery-based learning.
 Board documents 7A Provide access to 4 year old students meeting qualifications for early admission to Transitional Kindergarten Program.
 SIS records 7B Achieve a 100% level of access to a broad course of study for unduplicated pupils.
 SIS report 7B Achieve enrollment in CTE courses that is consistent with school demographics for unduplicated pupils.
-SIS report 7C 100% level of access to a broad course of study for Students with Disabilities ("SWD").
+SIS report 7C 100% level of access to a broad course of study for Students with Disabilities (SWD).
 SIS report 7C Achieve enrollment in CTE courses that is consistent with school demographics for Students with Disabilities.
-SIS report ACTION NS TO ACHIEVE GOAL #1 1A Support teachers with preliminary credentials with mentors; enrollment in teacher induction program offered to no more than 2 teachers.
+SIS report ACTION ACTIONS TO ACHIEVE GOAL #1 1A Support teachers with preliminary credentials with mentors; enrollment in teacher induction program offered to no more than 2 teachers.
 1B Adopt a schedule of the purchase of standards aligned materials in matching the state's adoption cycle.
 1C Provide janitorial and maintenance services for all locations.
 2A Provide training to staff on new materials and standards.
 2B Provide training to staff on ELD resources and Universal Design for Le earning.
-7A, 7B & 7C Annually review course catalog to verify availability of coursework.
+7A, 7B & 7C

-7A Provide inservice time for staff to collaborate on power standards, rubrics and means of tracking the mastery of standards.
-7A Offer early admission to TK.
+7A Provide inservice time for staff to collaborate on power standards, rubrics and means of tracking the mastery of standards 7A Offer early admission to TK.
 7B & Utilize career and college counselor to meet with unduplicated and SWD to encourage and 7C assure equal enrollment in CTE courses.

-GOAL#2 Thompson Peak Charter will provide all students with a rigorous and challenging education, focused instructional assistance, and the appropriate skills necessary for college and career readiness.
+GOAL#2 Long Valley School will provide all students with a rigorous and challenging education, focused instructional assistance, and the appropriate skills necessary for college and career readiness.